MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 #### Configure Connector Filter

 On the configure Connector Filter page, MIM allows you to filter out objects based on attribute filter.
 In this scenario for B2B, the goal is to only bring in Users with the value of the `userType` attribute that equals `Guest`, and not users with the userType that equals `member`.

 ![Screenshot showing the Configure Connector Filter page with filters for user selected, and an O K button.](media/microsoft-identity-manager-2016-graph-b2b-scenario/d90691fce652ba41c7a98c9a863ee710.png)

 #### Configure Join and Projection Rules

-This guide assumes you'll be creating a sync rule.
-As configuring Join and Projection rules are handled by sync rule, it isn't needed have to identify a join and projection on the connector itself.
+This guide assumes you're creating a sync rule.
+A sync rule handles the configuration of Join and Projection rules, so you don't need to identify a join or projection on the connector itself.
 Leave default and click ok.

 ![Screenshot showing the Configure Join and Projection Rules page with an O K button.](media/microsoft-identity-manager-2016-graph-b2b-scenario/34896440ae6ad404e824eb35d8629986.png)

 #### Configure Attribute Flow

-This guide assumes you'll be creating a sync rule.
-Projection isn't needed to define the attribute flow in MIM Sync, as it's handled by the sync rule that is created later.
+This guide assumes you're creating a sync rule.
+You don't need to define the attribute flow in MIM Sync, because the sync rule created later handles it.
 Leave default and click ok.

 ![Screenshot showing the Configure Attribute Flow page with an O K button.](media/microsoft-identity-manager-2016-graph-b2b-scenario/b7cd0d294d4f361f0551bf2cb774d5f5.png)